szhu/fix-growlvoice/Readme.md

 - Launch the app by launching the app, just like you used to!
 - You can move GrowlVoice app anywhere you want.
-- You can have multiple copies of GrowlVoice running (i.e., have multiple users using GrowlVoice.
+- You can have multiple copies of GrowlVoice running (i.e., have multiple users using GrowlVoice).
 This wasn't possible with [the original patch](https://gist.github.com/kroo/11205755).
 - The "bad JSON" popup should never show up in the first place (no unreliable GUI scripting required).
 This was possible with [the original patch](https://gist.github.com/kroo/11205755), but only if you had impeccable timing.

 ## Patch